 Eat fresh, healthy food as much as possible

 Eating fresh food when you’re on the road is easier said than done as it’s all too easy to rely on fast food chains and service stations.
 Over time this is not only going to affect your physical health but may also affect how you feel.
 Without the proper nutrition, you’ll be lacking in energy and feeling sluggish, which is never a good way to perform.
 Whenever you have the opportunity, stock up on some fresh fruit and vegetables which you can keep in the car for snacks.

 Try to stay active

-In addition to unhealthy food and probably lots of alcohol, touring by its nature involves a lot of time sat in a car.
+In addition to unhealthy food and overindulgence, touring by its nature involves a lot of time sitting in a car.
 None of this is helping your body, but making an effort to get some exercise on a semi-regular basis can really help.
-If you’re near a gym, you may be able to pay to use the facilities on a one-off basis, but even if you’re not, there are simple ways work out on tour don’t require money or equipment such as jogging, squats and push-ups.
+If you’re near a gym, you may be able to pay to use the facilities on a one-off basis, but even if you’re not, there are simple ways to work out on tour don’t require money or equipment such as jogging, squats and push-ups.

 Sleep as much as you can

 Sleep is essential for both your body and mind.
 Touring may mean a lot of late nights and possibly early starts as you head off for the next venue, but the more sleep you can get the more energy you’ll have, and the better you’ll be at managing stress.